StevenBlack/hosts/readme.md

 section at the top, containing lines like `127.0.0.1 localhost`.
 This is useful for configuring proximate DNS services on the local network.

-`--nogendata`, or `-g`: `false` (default) or `true`, skip the generation of the readmeData.json file used for generating readme.md files.
-This is useful if you are generating host files with additional whitelists or blacklists and want to keep your local checkout of this repo unmodified.

 `--compress`, or `-c`: `false` (default) or `true`, *Compress* the hosts file ignoring non-necessary lines (empty lines and comments) and putting multiple domains in each line.
 Reducing the number of lines of the hosts file improves